On the water

 Just in case racing is not enough fun for you, there is also the opportunity to join in club cruises.

 The club arranges cruises in company on Saturdays in summer months, open to all ages and abilities.
-The clubhouse will be open and there may even be a barbecue.

-Informal cruising is available most Thursdays throughout the summer, usually arranged by members through SLACK - NOTE there is no likelihood of support boat cover for informal cruising so if you are less experienced you may want to arrange to accompany a more experienced sailor or, at least, choose only to sail in conditions that suit you.
+Informal cruising is available most Thursdays throughout the summer, usually arranged by members through WhatsApp.
+NOTE there is no likelihood of support boat cover for informal cruising so if you are less experienced you may want to arrange to accompany a more experienced sailor or, at least, choose only to sail in conditions that suit you.